weixun2018/EnhancedEnsemble/README.md

 ### Scripts
 #### Core scripts
-- main.py: main program.
+- `main.py`: main program.
 For every dataset, we perform ten times of five-fold cross validation
-- dataloader.py: load UCI data, directly imported by python or downloaded locally
+- `dataloader.py`: load UCI data, directly imported by python or downloaded locally
-- model.py: define all the compared methods(9 methods)
+- `model.py`: define all the compared methods(9 methods)
-- sampler.py: define the sampling strategy of datasets
+- `sampler.py`: define the sampling strategy of datasets
-- dwus.py: distance weighted under-sampling method
+- `dwus.py`: distance weighted under-sampling method

 #### Auxiliary scripts
-- process_result.py: post process experiments results that combines two kinds of datasets, find the best α value for `EnhancedEnsemble` and calculate the average values
+- `process_result.py`: post process experiments results that combines two kinds of datasets, find the best α value for `EnhancedEnsemble` and calculate the average values
-- plot_dwus_example.py: plot the example of DWUS(by `sklearn.datasets.make_classification`)
+- `plot_dwus_example.py`: plot the example of DWUS(by `sklearn.datasets.make_classification`)
-- plot_result_figure: plot the result of ablation study
+- `plot_result_figure`: plot the result of ablation study
-- friedman_test.py: generate the result of Friedman test and Nemenyi test
+- `friedman_test.py`: generate the result of Friedman test and Nemenyi test
-- paired_t_test.py: generate the result of paired t-test
+- `paired_t_test.py`: generate the result of paired t-test